xNifty/ryanmalacina.com/README.md

 ###### https://ryanmalacina.com

-This repository contains the code for my personal website, which is built on NodeJS, Express-Handlebars and Bootstrap.
+These are the files for my personal website.
+The site is built on NodeJS, Express and MongoDB and makes use of Bootstrap for the styling of the site.

-The development branch may be broken at any given time - I actively push in progress stuff to work on between machines which may or may not be tested and working.
-If it's not merged into master, assume it has a high chance of being broken.
+Any branch but master may be broken at any given time and is not guaranteed to work.

 ---